 Slim Christmas Tree: This stands out in the living room of small to medium-sized living spaces.
 Add one to the kitchen or hallway of a spacious home to add more oomph to the holiday décor.

 Pencil Christmas Tree: This takes up very little space.
-It’s ideal for small apartments or condominiums because it’s easy to haul around and set up.
+It’s ideal to use Pencil Christmas trees for small apartments because they’re easy to haul around and set up.
 Plus, it has fewer lights for easy maintenance.
 If you have a more spacious home, it would be perfect as a secondary tree.
 Or, use a pair to frame an entry or archway for more drama.

 Outshine the Rest

 Ever heard of the term light density?
 Well, it refers to the number of light bulbs per foot of the tree.
 You need about 100 incandescent bulbs to achieve the full effect.
 For pre-lit LED trees, fewer bulbs per foot will work.

 Full Christmas Tree: A quality, pre-lit one has 100 incandescent bulbs per foot.
 It’s common to see 600 light bulbs on a 7-foot full tree.

 Slim Christmas Tree: This may come as a surprise, but it will likely have the same number of lights per foot as a full tree.

 Pencil Christmas Tree: This tree needs half the lights used by a full one, making it an energy-efficient choice.
 A light density of 300 is ideal for a 7-foot tree.

 Believe us when we say that good lighting can take your Christmas tree to an entirely different level.